voyagermesh/voyager/docs/guides/ingress/pod-placement.md

 ### Using Node Selector

 [Node selectors](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#nodeselector) can be used assign HAProxy ingress pods to specific nodes.
-The node selector is passed as a JSON map type value of `ingress.appscode.com/node-selector` annotation key.
 Below is an example where ingress pods are run on node with name`minikube`.

 ```console
 kubectl apply -f https://raw.githubusercontent.com/appscode/voyager/6.0.0-rc.0/docs/examples/ingress/pod-placement/ingress-w-node-selector.yaml